Honoré Gabriel Riqueti, comte de Mirabeau: Before the French Revolution

-The French Revolution
+French Revolution

 1789

 On hearing of the king's decision to summon the Estates-General, Mirabeau went to Provence, and offered to assist at the preliminary conference of the nobility of his district (the local representatives of the Second Estate), but was rejected.
-He appealed instead to the Third Estate and was elected to the Estates-General in both Aix and Marseilles.
-He chose to accept the seat for the former city, and was present at the opening of the Estates-General on 4 May 1789.
+He appealed instead to the Third Estate and was elected to the Estates-General in both Aix and Marseille.
+He chose to accept the seat for Aix, and was present at the opening of the Estates-General on 4 May 1789 (also his brother, André Boniface was a deputy but elected by the nobility).
 From this time onward, Mirabeau took a very prominent role in the deliberations of the National Constituent Assembly.

 Among a large crowd of unfamiliar politicians in the Estates General, Mirabeau was one figure who stood out.
 He was widely known to the French public, and not only did the people place great faith in him, they feared him.
 His great capacity for work and extensive knowledge were easily seen, but the scandals of his private life with women, time in prison, and extensive debt could not be overlooked.
 At every important crisis his voice was heard, though his advice was not always followed.
 He possessed both logical acuity and passionate enthusiasm.
 From the beginning, he recognized that government should exist to allow the population to pursue its daily work in peace, and that for a government to be successful it must be strong.
 At the same time, he thoroughly understood that for a government to be strong, it must be in harmony with the wishes of the majority of the people.
-He had studied the British system of government, and he hoped to establish in France a system similar in principle, yet still distinct.
+He had studied the British Westminster system, and he hoped to establish in France a system similar in principle, yet still distinct.
 In the first stages of the meetings of the Estates-General, Mirabeau was soon recognized as a leader, because he always knew his own mind and was prompt in emergencies.
 He is attributed with the successful consolidation of the National Assembly out of the membership of the Estates-General.
 During the royal session of 23 June 1789 of the National Assembly, Mirabeau replied to the king's envoy who had come to bring the order to dissolve this Assembly : "Tell those who send you that we are here by the will of the people and will leave only by the force of bayonets !"